May I Please Have a Clif Bar Without Maggots?

 Has Historically Contained Such Items as Euthanized Dogs and Cats

-Wishing you and your pet a maggot-free day!
+Wishing you and your pets a maggot-free day!